antor44/livestream_video/README.md

 A: The video and transcription applications work independently, each with its own stream of video.
 Over time, the desynchronization can also vary, choosing a model that is too large for the processor's capabilities can also affect the synchronization.

+The timeshift feature, which will be added in the future, may help address the issue alongside with an automatic video/transcription synchronization, albeit potentially resulting in the omission of some phrases.

 **Q: The transcriptions I get are not accurate.
 What could be the issue?**

 A: The quality of the transcriptions depends on several factors, especially the size of the model chosen.
 Larger models generally yield better results, but they also require more processing power.
 The English models tend to perform better than models for other languages.
 For languages other than English, you may need to use a larger model.
 If you choose the option auto for language autodetection or translate for simultaneous translation to English, it may also significantly increase processor consumption.